 - The applicant’s spouse, or partner in a same-sex marriage or civil union, holds, or has been accepted for, a position in the Yale-New Haven Medical Center community as a student, a member of the house staff at Yale-New Haven Hospital, a postdoctoral fellow, or a faculty member.
 Transfer applicants whose eligibility is established in this manner must by married or united by civil ceremony at the time of matriculation, and the applicant’s spouse or partner must be in residence in New Haven and holding a position in the Yale-New Haven Medical Center.

-- There is a serious illness in the immediate family of the applicant, requiring the ill person to be in New Haven for treatment and the applicant to be in New Haven as the primary supportive member of the family during the time of the illness.
+- A serious illness in the immediate family of the applicant requires the ill person to be in New Haven for treatment and the applicant to be in New Haven as the primary supportive member of the family during the time of the illness.
 Transfer applicants whose eligibility is established in this manner must provide specific information regarding the family member’s illness to the Admissions Committee.

-- In collaboration with a faculty member of the Yale School of Medicine, the applicant has completed exceptional biomedical research, which both the applicant and the faculty member wish to continue.
+- In collaboration with a faculty member of the Yale School of Medicine, the applicant has completed exceptional biomedical research, which both the applicant and the faculty member wish to continue..
 Completing medical studies at Yale would enable the applicant to pursue this collaborative research and achieve important and unique educational and scientific objectives that would not be possible at the original medical school.
 Decisions regarding the exceptional nature of the research and uniqueness of opportunities at Yale will be made by the Admissions Committee, based on information provided by the applicant and by the Yale faculty member with whom the applicant has collaborated.

 If an applicant does not fall into one of the above “compelling need” eligibility categories, as determined by the Admissions Committee, his/her transfer application will not be considered, regardless of other qualifications.
 The distance of the applicant from New Haven will also be taken into consideration.
 Students attending medical school in New York City, Connecticut, or Rhode Island will not normally be eligible to apply for advanced standing.